Skip to content

 Custom Solvers

-KPG Run supports custom solver implementations written in Julia.
+KPG Run supports custom solver scripts written in Julia.

 For details on using Julia and JuMP, refer to the resources listed below.